cyprus327/Fraglib/Gallery.md

 1. Fork this repository.
 2. Create a folder in `Gallery` and add your project files to it (optional, a link to your repo is good as well).
 3. Add some media for your project in the folder you just made.
-4. Add to this file your project and the media.
+4. Add your project and the media to this file.
 5. Create a pull request to merge your changes into the main repository.

 ## [Raycaster](https://github.com/cyprus327/Fraglib/blob/main/Gallery/Raycaster/Raycaster.cs)